Quantum Bayesian Inference in Quasiprobability Representations

-The first class of representations are those for which the frame and dual frame operators are proportional to each other up to some scaling factor $c$, i.e., $G_j = cF_j$ for all $j$.
+for all $j$.
 For minimal bases, the constant $c$ is equal to the Hilbert space dimension $d$.
 The class of representations satisfying this is known as {\it normal quasiprobability representation} (NQPR) \cite{zhu2016quasiprobability}.

-An example of NQPR, and perhaps the most widely used representation, is the {\it discrete Wigner} (DW) representation \cite{wootters1987wigner,gibbons2004discrete,gross2006hudson}, which is well-defined for prime dimension $d$ and composites of them.
-For a qubit system $(d=2)$, the frame has a simple expression given by
+An example of NQPR, and perhaps the most widely used representation, is the {\it discrete Wigner} (DW) representation \cite{wootters1987wigner,klimov2005discrete,gibbons2004discrete,gross2006hudson}, which is well-defined for prime dimension $d$ and composites of them. \ed{For odd-primes, the frame operators are defined as